aprilr4/tutorials/src/adding-style/index.md

 ```

 A stylesheet is a series of **rules**.
 A rule starts with a **selector**, which specifies which elements the rule applies to.
-The selector is followed by a pair of braces, inside of which is a set of formatting properties, which are name and value pairs.
+The selector is followed by a pair of braces, inside of which is a set of formatting properties.
+Each formatting property consists of a name and a value.
 The property name is separated from the property value by a colon, and each property/value pair must end with a semi-colon.
-If you forget the semi-colon, the browser will likely ignore the property setting, so don't forget it!
+Don't forget the semi-colon!
+If you do, the browser will likely ignore that formatting property.

 Like most programming languages, multiple whitespace characters are coalesced into one, so the layout of the rule can vary.
 For example, you can start the braces on the line below the selector, or you can put everything all on one line if you want.
 But most developers will use the style shown above, as it's easy to read and maintain.
 For large CSS files, professionals will typically **minify** them before deploying them to a production server, which involves removing all the whitespace to make the file smaller.

+You can add comments to your stylesheets by wrapping them with `/*` and `*/`.
+Comments are ignored by the browser, but can be very helpful for explaining things to other developers (or for reminding yourself about why you did something in a particular way).

 ## Selectors

-There are [many kinds of selectors](http://www.w3schools.com/cssref/css_selectors.asp) supported in CSS, but you will typically use only a handful in most situations.
+There are [many kinds of selectors](http://www.w3schools.com/cssref/css_selectors.asp) supported in CSS, but you will use only a handful in most situations.

 ### Element Selectors